rhdemo/rh-sso/README.md

 This example assumes that JDG servers on various clusters communicate with each other through JGroups RELAY2 protocol.
 Steps how to setup and deploy JDG servers are outside of scope of this README as it's more related to JDG rather than RH SSO.
+More info could be found in https://github.com/rhdemo/jdg-as-a-service .

 Steps to deploy:
 1. In the config file `../secretstuff/sso/config` , make sure that: